Showing posts with label Literature. Show all posts

 Literature demands something, not just from the reader but from society at large.
 It demands not just that we watch or cheer together, play or dance together, but that we take the time to understand one another.
 It demands that we create the institutions and the time to make this possible.
 It demands that we put in the effort.
 And it demands, most of all, that we agree that it is worthwhile to do so. - Hasan Altaf

-History has showed us that leisured aristocracies tend to become bored, hedonistic and eventually decadent.
+History has shown us that leisured aristocracies tend to become bored, hedonistic, and eventually decadent.
 This proves that power is not enough.
 One must set goals to excel in them, even if done slowly.
-I had set such goal and polish mental agility through the habit of reading.
-Reading books is an exercise in self knowledge and carries risk.
-These thought provoking books estranges our familiar landscape of settled beliefs into strange wonderland (may be dystopia) through new viewpoints.
+I had set such a goal and polished my mental agility through the habit of reading.
+Reading books is an exercise in self-knowledge and carries risk.
+These thought-provoking books estrange our familiar landscape of settled beliefs into a strange wonderland (maybe dystopia) through new viewpoints.
 Good books open windows through mysterious ways.
-I had already listed down books by different authors of various regions, languages and backgrounds in a wish list.
+I had already listed down books by different authors of various regions, languages, and backgrounds in a wish list.

 There are two articles worth mentioning here.
-I read about "Let them eat cake" phrase at the age of eight in a history book.
-It was the supposedly spoken by "a great princess" upon learning that the peasants had no bread and further events lead to the french revolution.
-That phrase always remained in back of the mind since that day.
+I read about the "Let them eat cake" phrase at the age of eight in a history book.
+It was supposedly spoken by "a great princess" upon learning that the peasants had no bread, and further events led to the French Revolution.
+That phrase always remained at the back of the mind since that day.
 The Necessity of Atheism was an astounding article that I read as a young engineering student.
-It blow my world apart with the power of the words.
-The religion and society never remained same for me .
+It blew my world apart with the power of the words.
+The religion and society never remained the same for me.

 While the reading journey has been going on, it has been quite fulfilling till now.
 I grew old and wise with each book that I read.
-I enjoy rich earthy humor, satire and cultural essays.
-I even felt nostalgic with the death of Christopher Hitchens and Peter Roebuck.
-I miss their strong words, remarkable anecdotes and deep analysis.
+I enjoy rich, earthy humor, satire, and cultural essays.
+I even felt nostalgic about the deaths of Christopher Hitchens and Peter Roebuck.
+I miss their strong words, remarkable anecdotes, and deep analysis.
 And.
-I found new gems like Ian Chappel, Martin Crowe and Pratap Bhanu Mehta.
+I found new gems like Ian Chappel, Martin Crowe, and Pratap Bhanu Mehta.

 Many giants of Hindi literature are still untouched by me.
-I am living in the world created by Munsi Premchand in his short stories.
-I have no clue of the progress made in literature on last 30 years of Mandal, Kamandal & Dalit movements.
-I don't even know the names of Urdu books and their transliterated versions are out of my reach.
-I want to start reading more of fiction genre and real life stories more in upcoming months.
+I am living in the world created bMunshisi Premchand in his short stories.
+I have no clue about the progress made in literature over the last 30 years of Mandal, Kamandal & Dalit movements.
+I don't even know the names of Urdu books, and their transliterated versions are out of my reach.
+I want to start reading more of the fiction genre and real-life stories in the upcoming months.
 '26 Books in 52 Weeks' is a goal for next year.
-I'm a super slow reader, but I usually get through ten to twelve books a year, mostly non fiction.
-I had accelerated pace of reading to utilize the time.
+I'm a super slow reader, but I usually get through ten to twelve books a year, mostly non-fiction.
+I had an accelerated pace of reading to utilize the time.
 And, the result shows in the reading list.
 I mostly try good reads and rarely best sellers.
-As well said by Frank Zappa : “So many books, so little time.”
+As well said by Frank Zappa: “So many books, so little time.”

 Books Read in 2013: